Prisoner Rights

 • Punitive damages — available against individual officers in cases of particularly egregious or reckless conduct (not against municipalities)

-• Injunctive relief — a court order requiring a facility to change a specific practice or condition
+• Injunctive relief — a court order requiring a facility to change a specific practice or condition (triggers the right to seek attorneys’ fees as the prevailing party)

 • Attorney’s fees — under 42 U.S.C. § 1988, if you prevail on a federal civil rights claim, the defendant is typically required to pay your legal costs